 It isn't uncommon for businesses to do a "cost-benefit analysis" to discern whether their mode of operation is profitable ("works"), or not.

 As the reigning "healthcare" player, wouldn't it make sense, from a purely ethical angle, for the medical officialdom to conduct a harm-benefit analysis?
-I'm not aware that corporate medicine has ever conducted such a comprehensive harm-benefit analysis, never mind a trustworthy one.
+I'm not aware that government-allied corporate medicine has ever conducted such a comprehensive harm-benefit analysis, never mind a trustworthy one.

 The medical orthodoxy's typical polished marketing and advertising efforts to promote and sell their lucrative products and interventions indicate that they believe their merchandise and procedures do more good than bad.
 So, these specious medical advertisements are a sign of some sort of self-assessed harm-benefit "analysis" by the medical empire.

 The glaring absence of meaningful reliable quantifiable data about the harms caused by their glorified products –as one can see, for instance, in misleading mass media drug advertisements, or frequently in the medical literature in support of their "therapeutic" interventions (mammography is a good example of that, see my e-book "The Mammogram Myth")– reveals the systematic lack of legitimate objective science that is backing their business merchandise, at least as far as safety goes.